absmach/fluxmq/web/content/docs/queue.md

 - `max_length_bytes`
 - `max_length_messages`

-A background retention loop truncates logs to the safe offset based on configured limits.
+A background retention loop computes a **safe truncation offset** and truncates the queue log:

+- Start from the minimum committed offset across queue-mode consumer groups.
+- Apply retention limits (time/size/message count) to compute the oldest offset that should be kept.
+- Truncate the log to the lowest safe offset (segment-granular in log storage).

+See `docs/logstorage.md` for on-disk format and retention behavior details.

 ## DLQ Status